HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • Stamped steel

-• Shielded ABS (for low-cost units)
+• Shielded ABS in lower-cost designs

 Role of Electronic Components in Signal Quality

-12.1 Component Tolerances
+Component Tolerances

-• Poor-tolerance capacitors → frequency drift
+• Poor-tolerance capacitors can cause frequency drift

 • Improper grounding causes harmonic spikes

-• Bad impedance matching causes signal loss
+• Bad impedance control increases insertion loss and reflections

-12.3 RF Shielding Effects
+RF Shielding Effects

 Applications and How Components Affect Performance